Erling Haaland: Personal life

 Haaland is the son of the Norwegian former footballer Alfie Haaland and former women's heptathlon athlete Gry Marita Braut.
-In a 2017 interview with Norwegian newspaper Aftenposten, Haaland said that "The dream is to win the Premier League with Leeds."
+In a 2017 interview with Norwegian newspaper Aftenposten, Haaland said that "The dream is to win the Premier League with Leeds".
 His cousins Jonatan Braut Brunes and Albert Tjåland are also professional footballers.

+Haaland is a practitioner of meditation.

-In 2016, the music video "Kygo Jo" was uploaded to YouTube by Flow Kingz, a group consisting of Haaland and his Norway U-18 teammates Erik Botheim and Erik Tobias Sandberg.
+In 2016, Haaland and his Norway under-17 teammates Erik Botheim and Erik Tobias Sandberg, under the group name Flow Kingz, released a single entitled "Kygo jo", which has over 14 million views on YouTube.

-He is a practitioner of meditation.
+In October 2024, Haaland announced via social media that he was expecting a first child with girlfriend Isabel Haugseng Johansen.
+His child was born in December.